-Advice to Mathematics Teacher Training Scholarship applicants
+Advice To Mathematics Teacher Training Scholarship Applicants

-You may find the following useful for both your applications for a Scholarship and a teacher training place:
+You may find the following useful for both your applications for a Scholarship and a teacher training place.

-Make time to ‘see maths taught for a day’ – visit some schools including a state secondary school in order to see some of the different approaches to teaching maths and to really see what teaching is about
+Make time to ‘see maths taught for a day’ – visit some schools including a state secondary school in order to see some of the different approaches to teaching maths and to really see what teaching is about.

-If you haven’t already, register with ‘Get into Teaching’ for all the latest news and information you will need.
-If you have (or are predicted) a first, 2:1 or 2.2 degree you will be eligible for exclusive one-to-one advice about applying for teacher training and access to events as part of their Premier Plus service
+If you haven’t already, register with Get into Teaching for all the latest news and information you will need.
+If you have (or are predicted) a first, 2:1 or 2.2 degree you will be eligible for exclusive one-to-one advice about applying for teacher training and access to events as part of their Teacher Training Adviser service.

 Get some interview experience – if this isn’t formally available for example through your University, then ask some friends to interview you and give helpful feedback.
-Be prepared by thinking about the type of questions you could be asked
+Be prepared by thinking about the type of questions you could be asked.

 Make the most of your skills and experiences when writing your applications – have a look at the Skills Transformer website.
 This provides science, technology, engineering and maths students with a structure to help them recognise, write about and talk about their skills: transforming them from dormant experiences to useful, persuasive evidence.

 Find out about ongoing issues in maths education and demonstrate your awareness of current changes facing the profession.
-Have a look at the Advisory Committee on Mathematics Education and the National Centre for Excellence in Teaching Mathematics.
+Have a look at the Royal Society Advisory Committee on Mathematics Education and the National Centre for Excellence in Teaching Mathematics.